MischaU8/yumyum/modelling/model-braids_TDHmo4gK14k.md

 Uploaded: 2023-05-03

-yum yum Floyd here with a quick look at modeling braids and plasticity start by creating a curve with nine control points in the shape of an s select the second and sixth point on the
+yum yum Floyd here with a quick look at modeling braids in Plasticity start by creating a curve with nine control points in the shape of an s select the second and sixth point on the